ZoeyLLL/ZoeyLLL/README.md

 -
                1. I am intrigued by brain-computer interface and biomechatronics

-               2. I was trapped by heavy rain in Queensland, Australia for a week
+               2. I was trapped by heavy rain in Queensland, Australia for a week (no phone)

                3. In mandarin, my name means ✨rythm of the sea 🌊，pronouncing as hǎi yùn

                4. I love getting to know new people
 <!--
 **ZoeyLLL/ZoeyLLL** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->